 Annual Materials Consumption

-The Annual Materials Consumptions graph shows our annual A4 equivalent paper consumption in reams, for the years 2010 to 2019.
-The chart highlights that since 2012 the majority of the University's paper has contained 100% recycled content.
+The Annual Materials Consumptions graph shows our annual A4 equivalent paper consumption in reams, for the years 2016 to 2020.
+Since 2012 the majority of the University's paper has contained 100% recycled content.
 It also shows that paper consumption overall has been declining each year from 85,423 reams in 2010 to 26,123 reams in 2018, which represents a 69% reduction in total.

 What sorts of paper do we use?

 - Plantation paper 1% -Used for specific printing needs such as cards and brochures